 As I mentioned, this is really one of the greatest songs in my opinion, but rest assured, it's not that difficult once you're comfortable with some basic lead techniques.
 The thing that makes this song so wonderful is the soul.

 You don't need blazing speed, or knowledge of all 7 modes of the major scale across the entire neck to be able to create something great.
 All you need is a couple of techniques, 1 single scale, and to put your heart and soul into your playing.

 Parisienne Walkways was released in 1979 on the album Back on the Streets by the great Gary Moore.
 He was probably the least known blues guitar god of our time, for some reason, he never really made it to super-stardom.

-There are 2 officially released versions to this song, the original 1979 version, and a live one played in 1993, and released in the same year.
+There are 2 officially released versions of this song, the original 1979 version, and a live one played in 1993 and released in the same year.
 The 1993 version made it to #8 on the UK charts.

 If you want to refine the skills you learned in Parisienne Walkways, check out these lessons on songs by clicking these links:

 Open chords / Slides / String bending / Vibrato / Vibrato while string bending